 N.b.
 It is important to indicate on the online registration form if you wish to take part in the visit.

 Guided tour of the Museum Plantin-Moretus (Unesco World Heritage).
 There is no limit on the number of visitors.

 If you prefer to visit on your own, according to your own timetable, the Museum Plantin-Moretus (Unesco World Heritage) is offering free entry on the Sunday on presentation of your conference badge.

-Free time for lunch in Antwerp city centre.
+Free time for lunch and to visit Antwerp’s historic city centre.

 Return to Turnhout